A sunny harbour with shining yachts and boats, with mountains and blue skies in the background

 Where should you stay in Monaco?

-For a more intimate experience, consider the charming boutique hotels or bed and breakfasts in the quieter Le Rocher area (the old town).
+But, if you’re like us and a night here costs what you might spend on your entire holiday, consider the charming boutique hotels or bed and breakfasts in the quieter Le Rocher area (the old town).

 The good news is that wherever you stay in Monaco, you’ll never be far from the action.
 Keep in mind that accommodation prices peak during race weekend and other major events.
 If you’re looking to save a small fortune, consider visiting in the off-season, when you can find great deals at many of the hotels.